Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • Nail lifting from the nail bed

-If odor is present, it often signals that the infection is no longer in its earliest stage.
+When odor appears, it often signals that the infection has progressed beyond the earliest stage.

 What Does Toenail Fungus Look Like?
 (Pictures & Early Signs)

-Not always — but fungus is a common cause.
+Not always — but fungus is one of the most common causes.

 • Severe athlete’s foot spreading to the nail

-• Poor foot hygiene combined with tight shoes
+• Poor foot hygiene combined with tight, non-breathable shoes

-However, if odor appears along with discoloration, thickening, or nail changes, fungal infection is very likely.
+However, when odor appears alongside discoloration, thickening, or nail texture changes, a fungal infection is very likely.

 Does Odor Mean the Infection Is Getting Worse?